DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 });
 ```

-You can also pass [a predicate](../../reference/test-api/testcontroller/switchtowindow.md#tswitchtowindowpredicate) with the description of the window you need:
+You can also pass [a predicate](../../reference/test-api/testcontroller/switchtowindow.md#tswitchtowindowpredicate) with a description of the window:

 ```js
 await t.switchToWindow(w => w.title === 'Example Domain' && w.url.host === 'example.com');